YatingMusic/ReaRender/README.md

 To controll REAPER in python, you need to install **beyond_reaper**.
 Please check out [here](docs/installation.md) for the instructions.

+I'm not the author of this awesome package.
+The sourcr is from [here](https://forum.cockos.com/attachment.php?attachmentid=27176&d=1456526708).
+Special thanks to the Reaper community.

 ### 2. Create Projects
 The instruction [here](docs/project_setting.md) will show musicians and engineers how to setup their REAPER project.